Last Updated on by

 Despite it’s dirty streets and questionable electrics (look up at the hanging wires) La Paz became the last city I visited in Latin America and truly one of my favourite.

-The rough-and-ready exterior of La Paz and El Alto are only one part of the story, if you look a little deeper there is beauty to be found and a short cab ride will take you to one of La Paz’s natural beauties, The Valley of the Moon.
+The rough-and-ready exterior of La Paz and El Alto are only one part of the story, if you look a little deeper there is beauty to be found and a short cab ride will take you to one of La Paz’s natural beauties.

 Alongside a trip to the infamous and curious Witches Market, there are a number of budget and backpacker must do’s whilst in Bolivia.
 The Valley of the Moon is one of those things.